Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 	- When we compile our program with `-D BUFFER_SIZE=42`, this would mean that `read()` will read in chunks of `42` bytes at a time from the file, until it reaches the end of the file.

 3. 🔹 **Defining the default in the `get_next_line.h` file**
-	- In case the "-D BUFFER_SIZE flag" being omitted during compiling (as instructed in the .pdf), we need to define a default buffer size within our header file.
+	- In case the "-D BUFFER_SIZE flag" is omitted during compiling (as instructed in the .pdf), we need to define a default buffer size within our header file.

 ## 🔵 Step 6: Understand get_next_line